Home / Compare Travel Insurance / Guide to Reciprocal Heal…

 The RHCA also provides free:

-You’ll need to show your passport and Medicare card for this treatment.
+You’ll need to show your passport and Medicare card and provide your Australian address for this treatment.
 If you want to claim on your medications, you will need to keep all your receipts to prove how much you’ve spent.

-Unfortunately, students and diplomats aren’t covered under Norway’s RHCA, and other adults may be required to pay a small fee for each service covered by the agreement.
+Unfortunately, students and diplomats aren’t covered under Norway’s RHCA, and other adults will be required to pay a small fee for each service covered by the agreement.

 When visiting Slovenia, you’ll be able to receive urgent medical care for only part of the total cost; you’ll just need to show your passport and Medicare card.9